 One starting-point for this research are moral, political and/or factual disagreements and their implications for epistemic and practical justification: under what conditions do disagreements about how we ought to act or which social institutions are justified undermine the justification of actions or institutions?
 A recent paper on public reason addresses this question.
 As part of this project, I have also written on the epistemic basis of political liberalism and on epistemic constraints on democratic justification.

 A further related research project is on reasons, both practical and epistemic.
-I am exploring the potential of a hybrid theory of practical normativity.
+One question I am currently interested in is how normative uncertainty affects our reasons for action.